open-lms-open-source/moodle-theme_snap/README.md

    - `$CFG->theme_snap_max_concurrent_deadline_queries = 700` means that 700
    concurrent Deadline queries can be performed at a maximum.

-### The `theme_snap_max_pm_completion_courses` flag

-The purpose of this flag is to set the maximum amount of Courses that will have their Progress Bar displayed in the Snap personal menu.
-The default amount is currently set at 100.
-This flag can be used along with the flag `theme_snap_bar_limit`.

-This flag is set as an integer:

-   - `$CFG->theme_snap_max_pm_completion_courses = 15` means that only the
-   first 15 Courses will have their Progress Bar displayed in the Snap personal menu.

-### The `theme_snap_max_pm_completion_time_courses` flag

-The purpose of this flag is to set the maximum amount of time in seconds, that the calculations for the Progress Bar of the Courses in the Snap personal menu can last.
-Only the Progress Bars calculated within this time window will be rendered.
-The default is currently 15 seconds.

-This flag is set as a double:

-   - `$CFG->theme_snap_max_pm_completion_time_courses = 20.9` means that only
-   the Progress Bars that manage to be calculated within the first 20.9 seconds of the calculation, will be rendered.

 ### The `theme_snap_refresh_deadlines_last_login` flag